The Science of Sugar Cravings: Dopamine, Taste Receptors, and Your DNA

 Then there's the reward system

-Sugar triggers a dopamine response in your brain — the same reward pathway involved in motivation, pleasure, and habit formation.
+Sugar triggers a dopamine response in your brain, the same reward pathway involved in motivation, pleasure, and habit formation.
 Genes that influence dopamine receptor density and dopamine clearance speed (like DRD2 and COMT) can affect how strong that reward signal is and how quickly it fades.

-If your genetics make the dopamine hit from sugar shorter or weaker, you may find yourself reaching for sweets more often — not because you lack willpower, but because your brain is wired to need more stimulation to feel satisfied.
+If your genetics make the dopamine hit from sugar shorter or weaker, you may find yourself reaching for sweets more often, not because you lack willpower, but because your brain is wired to need more stimulation to feel satisfied.

 Why this isn't about willpower

 Understanding the genetics behind cravings takes the moral judgment out of the equation.
 It's not a character flaw.
 It's biology.
-And once you understand it, you can work with it — adjusting meal timing, protein intake, or environmental cues to manage cravings more effectively.
+And once you understand it, you can work with it: adjusting meal timing, protein intake, or environmental cues to manage cravings more effectively.

 What Mosaic covers

 Your Mosaic report includes sweet addiction tendency and sweet taste perception in the Appetite & Eating Behaviors section.
-These gauges help you understand the biological forces behind your cravings so you can build strategies that actually work for your brain.
+These readings help you understand the biological forces behind your cravings so you can build strategies that actually work for your brain.